Edinburgh Trams: Completion: 2013–2014

 Despite this, the Scottish Government refused to pay for concessionary travel for the tram scheme, as it does for all bus routes in Scotland.
 Talks between the Scottish Government and Edinburgh Council eventually decided that concession cards should be valid for tram travel, but that they should be paid for by the Council instead of the Government.
 It was revealed on 15 August 2013 that the cards would be valid, and that travel would be paid for by Edinburgh Council.
 However, only people with cards issued in Edinburgh would be able to use them.
 This compromise upset many people in the Lothians, who often commute or travel into Edinburgh.

 Works were two months ahead of schedule by September 2013, when Edinburgh Council announced the tramway would open by May 2014.
 All tram and road works were completed by 19 October with testing of the trams between the depot and Edinburgh Park commencing on 8 October 2013.
 This was followed by the energising of tram wires from Bankhead tram stop to York Place on 19 November, marking the first time that the route was completely energised.
 Testing along the full length of the route began on 5 December.

 The tramway opened to passengers on 31 May 2014.

 Public inquiry

 In June 2014, shortly after the opening of the line, the then First Minister Alex Salmond announced a non-statutory public inquiry into the project's delays and cost overruns.
 The inquiry, which was headed by the former Lord Advocate, Andrew Hardie, Baron Hardie, was later upgraded to a statutory inquiry to ensure that key personnel would provide evidence.

 The inquiry was itself subject to considerable delays.
 It finally published its report in August 2023.
-The report concluded that failings by Edinburgh Council, its arms-length companies and the Scottish Government were to blame for the delays, with much of the criticism being directed against TIE.
+The report concluded that failings by Edinburgh Council, TIE, and the Scottish Government were to blame for the delays, with much of the criticism being directed against TIE.
 Lord Hardie made 24 recommendations in the report, and also provided a figure of £835.7m for the final cost of the project.